hygieia/api/README.md

 githubSyncSettings.commitPullSyncTime;

 ```
+In addition to these properties, add in any additional parameters that your environment may need.
+We used Github sync api settings as an example, but you will customize based on your setup.

 All values in the `api.properties` file are optional.
 For instance, if you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.